Improve Addiction Recovery with Mindfulness

 A very similar approach, mindfulness-based relapse prevention (MBRP) targets cravings and their negative role in the relapse process, by using skills in cognitive-behavioral relapse prevention combined with mindfulness meditation.
 Therapists teach individuals to increase discriminative awareness by focusing on acceptance of uncomfortable states or challenging situations without reacting “automatically.”

 A recent study found that those people randomized to MBRP, as compared with those in a control group, demonstrated lower rates of substance use and greater decreases in craving following treatment.
 Scientists noted that individuals in MBRP did not report increased craving or substance use in response to negative affect.
 It is not surprising that the areas of the brain that have been associated with craving, negative affect, and relapse are the same areas affected by mindfulness training.

 Another study evaluated the feasibility and initial efficacy of an 8-week outpatient Mindfulness-Based Relapse Prevention (MBRP) program as compared to treatment as usual (TAU).
 Participants who completed intensive inpatient or outpatient treatment had significantly lower rates of substance use in those who received MBRP as compared to those in TAU over a 16-week post-intervention period.
 They also demonstrated greater decreases in cravings and increases in acceptance and acting with awareness as compared to TAU.

 Results from this initial trial support the feasibility and initial efficacy of MBRP as an aftercare approach for individuals who have recently completed an intensive treatment for substance use disorders.
 Rigorous and larger randomized controlled studies are needed to verify such promising possibilities using mindfulness in addiction recovery.
-Seek available treatment options and further information from your health care provider or an addiction treatment center.
+Seek available treatment options and further information from your health care provider or a person with substance use disorderion treatment center.